AmberSahdev/Open-Interface/README.md

 	<img src="assets/icon.png" align="right" alt="Open Interface Logo" width="120" height="120">
 </picture>

-### Operate Your Computer Using LLMs
+### Self-Operate Computers Using LLMs

-Open Interface can
+Open Interface
-- Self-operate computers based on user input.
+- Self-operates computers based on user input.
-- Execute user requests by sending them to an LLM backend (GPT-4V) with a current screenshot.
+- Executes user requests by sending them to an LLM backend (GPT-4V) with a current screenshot.
-- Simulate keyboard and mouse input to automatically execute the steps received from the LLM to operate your computer.
+- Simulates keyboard and mouse input to automatically execute the steps received from the LLM to operate your computer.
-- Take user requests through text or voice.
+- Takes user requests through text or voice.

 <div align="center">